Spring Garden Revival

 Dighton Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer application near wetlands and protected areas in Dighton is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
-Organic-only fertilizers are recommended in sensitive zones.
-Protect groundwater and surface water by preventing nutrient runoff, coordinating with Dighton Conservation Commission
+Fertilizer application near wetlands and protected areas in Dighton is governed by the Wetlands Protection Act (M.G.L. c.
+131, § 40), requiring permits or notification for work within 25–100 feet of wetlands or streams.
+No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
+Protect groundwater and surface water by preventing nutrient runoff, especially near public water supply wells.
+Use proper application techniques, avoid impervious surfaces, and coordinate timing with National Weather Service forecasts to ensure a 24–48 hour rain-free period.
+Deflector shields on spreaders and pollinator protection measures are required.
+For permitting and guidance:

 979 Somerset Avenue, Dighton, MA 02715